Share This Article

 Step 2: Vet your options.

-Once you’ve narrowed down your interests, do some homework to find the right organization that’ll best allocate your contributions to your liking.
-Here’s how.
+Do some homework to find the right organization that’ll best allocate your contributions to your liking.

 Review the charity’s form 990.
 This is a good place to start, Wasik says, because form 990 is a tax document that evaluates the operations, governance and finances of 501(c)(3)s — basically why the organization qualifies for charity status.

-While you might make note of operating costs, don't count an organization out just for having high overhead, says Brent Kessel, CFP®, author of “It’s Not About the Money: A Financial Game Plan for Staying Safe, Sane, and Calm in Any Economy.”
-A charity might spend a lot of their budget on large events, but if they are bringing in millions and raising awareness, it could be an effective use of funds.
+While you might note operating costs, don't count an organization out just for having high overhead, says Brent Kessel, CFP®.
+A charity might spend a lot of their budget on large events, but if they're bringing in millions and raising awareness, it could be an effective use of funds.

 You can also compare your charity’s budget with those of other similarly-sized orgs.
 Wasik recommends checking GuideStar or the Better Business Bureau.